Official Website of the Vatican Museums

 No sleeveless, low-cut tops, miniskirts or shorts.

-What languages are available on the official website of the Vatican Museums?
+What languages are available on the Vatican Museum official website?

 The website is available in English, Spanish, Italian, French, and Dutch.

-Does the official Vatican Museums website offer any ticket discounts?
+Does the Vatican official website offer any ticket discounts?

 Yes, the website offers discounts for children aged 7 to 17 years and students up to 25 years with valid ID.

 If tickets are sold out, don’t worry!
 Tickets are available on other trusted platforms offering options like skip-the-line access, guided tours, private tours, and combo tickets.
-You can buy Musuem tickets here.
+You can buy Museum tickets here.

 What are the photography rules at the Vatican, as stated on the official website?